 A few weeks after the submission I was invited to interview in Bangkok, Thailand where there was a panel interview and lunch with senior business, education and political leaders followed by a teambuilding exercise with other candidates.
 The whole process was impeccably organized and helped to reduce any of my nerves.

 What are your hopes and aspirations?

 In my application and interviews, I focused on the importance of truly understanding both the Western world and China and the ability to leverage the knowledge of deeply understanding China as a beacon for understanding certain emerging markets.
 This would be critically important over several decades for the business and non-profit sectors, which I plan to be involved in.

 How is your Mandarin?

 我还在学习基本的普通话 (I'm still learning basic Mandarin).
 I will be taking intensive Mandarin Chinese classes and pursuing numerous experiential learning experiences across China.

 This is the third in an occasional series in which commerce and management alums discuss their careers, offer advice for current students and recall their Business School experiences.

-Photo of Aly Madhavji taken by the Institute for Management & Innovation
+Story and photo of Aly Madhavji by Sarah Jane Silva for the Institute for Management & Innovation